What stops someone from leaving an abusive relationship? Why do some people stay, while some bravely choose freedom?

 Domestic violence is caused by sexism, entitlement, and a history of allowing abuse to continue.
 Abuse is a choice.
 Narcissistic personality disorder means an abuser has two problems—choosing to control and choosing to abuse their partner.

 Controlling people know how to fly under the radar and how to make themselves look good.
 They are often very skilled in manipulating their victims into thinking that their friends and family are wrong, jealous or overprotective.
 Controlling people often leave trails of “evidence,” to convince their victim(s) and their community that they are good partners, and to fool you into thinking that they have your best interests at heart.
 In reality, this is all part of the abuser’s “show.”

 Promoting Healing + Freedom

 As a society, we must receive and believe a victim’s disclosure of abuse.
 This creates a shift in domestic violence counsel and care, and provides a pathway to healing.
 Our team prevents compound abuse by promoting trauma-informed and compassionate responses, and refusing to permit first responders to disbelieve, shun, silence, or mock a victim who courageously speaks out about the abuse they are enduring.

 We provide tools to hear victims while promoting clarity, empowerment, accountability and restoration.
 We dispel ignorance and lies denying Covert Emotional Abuse, a dangerous and common form of Domestic Violence, which significantly harms its victims, and extends the abuser’s reach into extended family and their community.
-Children living in violent homes, even if not directly abused, can experience mental, physical, and/or psychological impairment that affects their development and can last into adulthood.
+Children living in violent homes, even if not directly abused, can experience mental, physical, and/or psychological impairment that affects development and can last into adulthood.

 Choosing to leave security requires information and support.
 Pursuing freedom requires facing hard truths, breaking patterns and causes initial discomfort.
 This discomfort typically resolves once a victim feels the warm bath of safety in living free from abuse.
-By stemming the tide of abuse through education and support, we protect families and foster healthy environments in which all individuals can thrive.
+By stemming the tide of domestic abuse through education and support, we protect families and foster healthy environments in which all individuals can thrive.